 In essence, the Community Health Worker program:

 This program is offered in a flexible blended format.
-Students complete a series of online learning modules (58.5 contact hours), 2 live virtual sessions (4 contact hours), and attend 3 on-site classes (22.5 contact hours).
+Students complete a series of online learning modules (58.5 contact hours), 2 live virtual sessions (4 contact hours), and attend 3 live virtual full-day class sessions (22.5 contact hours).

 More and more studies are focusing on the relationship between key demographics and quality of health.
 Areas such as race, ethnicity, income, education and experience with trauma are statistically shown to have an impact on access to and effective utilization of healthcare.
 That’s why, as a Community Health Worker (CHW), it’s important to focus on these elements as a way of improving community health in the areas that need it most.